nvaccess/addon-datastore/README.md

   - How often does this addon have updates accepted
 - GitHub allows assigning reviews to reviewers

-## 'NVDA-Addon-store-data' GitHub Repository
+## `NVDA-Addon-store-data` GitHub Repository

 Holds meta-data about addons accepted to the store.

 Using a separate repository for this data store separates concerns, gives greater flexibility for managing permissions, makes it easier to verify changes (eg in a PR, or via automation), and simplifies the commit history (no automation commits "updating data store")

-The exact implementation details for this repository are not exposed to users, because on one side the 'NVDA-Addon-submission' repository feeds data in and the NV Access server is on the other side fetching and providing data to NVDA or a web based store.
+The exact implementation details for this repository are not exposed to users, because on one side the `NVDA-Addon-submission` repository feeds data in and the NV Access server is on the other side fetching and providing data to NVDA or a web based store.
 This means that changing the layout or implementation of this repository does not cause wide breaking changes to the process and it can be updated independently.
 Since the details of this repository don't really matter too much they don't need to be concrete at this point, however I'll give a brief overview of the current plan.